mina-deploy/mina/Readme.md

 Override this if you have custom asset paths declared in your Rails's `config.assets.paths` setting.

+### compiled_asset_path
+The path to be copied to the new release.

+The path your assets are compiled to.
+If your `assets_path` assets have changed, this is the folder that gets copied accross from the current release to the new release.

+Override this if you have custom public asset paths.

 ### rake_assets_precompile
 The command to invoke when precompiling assets.
 Override me if you like.